-Monkeys provide reservoir for human malaria in South-east AsiaApril 7th, 2011 in Diseases, Conditions, Syndromes /
+Monkeys provide reservoir for human malaria in South-east AsiaApril 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Monkeys infected with an emerging malaria strain are providing a reservoir for human disease in South-east Asia, according to research published today.
 The Wellcome Trust-funded study confirms that the species has not yet adapted to humans and that monkeys are the main source of infection.